tools

 - codegreen_core.tools.carbon_intensity.compute_ci_from_energy(energy_data: pandas.DataFrame, default_method='ci_ipcc_lifecycle_mean', base_values: dict = None) pandas.DataFrame ¶

-Given the energy time series, computes the Carbon intensity for each row.
-You can choose the base value from several sources available or use your own base values
+Given the energy time series, computes the carbon intensity for each row.
+You can choose the base value from several sources available or use your own base values.

 - Parameters: